Last Updated on: 9th November 2024, 08:07 pm

 Along the journey, you’ll walk over a few wooden bridges from which you can admire views of the flowing rapids of Cascade Creek.
 And after just about fifteen minutes, you’ll reach the Hidden Falls.

-The name, however, is rather ironic, as you’ll probably encounter dozens of people there if you’re visiting in summer.
+The name, however, is rather ironic, as you’ll likely encounter dozens of people there if you’re visiting in summer.

 And as one can imagine, there will constantly be people standing directly in front of the falls to pose for social media.
 I could only get some clear shots of the falls by standing on a rock and holding my camera above people’s heads.